 Over 90 Years of Building Community Together

 On January 29, 1929, a group of Black pastors founded the Cambridge Community Center in the Coast neighborhood because the YMCA at the time was for whites-only.
 The pastors were committed to creating an inclusive space that responded to the growing inequalities and lack of opportunities in the community.
-For over 90 years and from our historic facility built in 1882, we have served generations of children, teens, and families throughout Cambridge.
+From our historic facility built in 1882, we have served generations of children, teens, and families throughout Cambridge for over 90 years.

-The Center has been a frontline resource for youth and families in the Coast since its inception.
+Since its inception, the Center has been a frontline resource for youth and families in the Coast.
 Hundreds of individuals use our facilities throughout the year whether they use our services, rent our space for events, or are enrolled in our programs.
-Many of the staff and children in our programs come from families that have been involved with the Center for four or even five generations, enriching our Center with a strong sense of history, family, and community.
+Many of the staff and children in our programs come from families that have been involved with the Center for four or five generations, enriching our Center with a strong sense of history, family, and community.